GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Details of Algorithms and Backbones

 \subsection{Algorithm Details}

 Our benchmark contains \textbf{11} baselines spanning the No-Info, O-Feature, and Par-Label levels.
 We group them according to their distinct learning strategies and provide detailed descriptions for each algorithm as follows.
-We use $\bullet$ to represent algorithms from the No-Info level, $\dagger$ for O-Feature, and $\ddagger$ for the Par-Label level, respectively. \begin{itemize}[leftmargin=*] \item \textit{Vanilla}: The empirical risk minimization (ERM) \citep{vapnik1999overview} minimizes the sum of errors across all samples. \item \textit{Subgroup robustness}: Group distributionally robust optimization (GroupDRO) \citep{sagawa2019distributionally} aims to minimize worst-case losses and capture subgroup robustness by increasing the importance of groups with larger errors. \item \textit{Invariant learning}: Variance Risk Extrapolation (VREx) \citep{krueger2021out} captures group invariance by specifically minimizing the risk variances of training domains. \item \textit{Augmentation}: Mixup \citep{zhang2018mixup} improves model generalization by linearly interpolating two training samples randomly drawn from the training distribution. {We follow \citet{wang2021mixup} to perform Mixup specifically in the embedding space for the classification of geometric data.} \item \textit{Causal Inference}: DIR \citep{wu2021discovering} captures the causal rationales for graph-structured data, mainly by conducting interventional augmentation on training data to create multiple interventional distributions, and then filtering out the parts of data that are unstable for model predictions. \item \textit{Information bottleneck}: LRI \citep{miao2022interpretable} is a novel geometric deep learning strategy grounded on a variational objective derived from the principle of information bottleneck.
+We use $\bullet$ to represent algorithms from the No-Info level, $\dagger$ for O-Feature, and $\ddagger$ for the Par-Label level, respectively. \begin{itemize}[leftmargin=*] \item \textit{Vanilla}: The empirical risk minimization (ERM) \cite{vapnik1999overview} minimizes the sum of errors across all samples. \item \textit{Subgroup robustness}: Group distributionally robust optimization (GroupDRO) \cite{sagawa2019distributionally} aims to minimize worst-case losses and capture subgroup robustness by increasing the importance of groups with larger errors. \item \textit{Invariant learning}: Variance Risk Extrapolation (VREx) \cite{krueger2021out} captures group invariance by specifically minimizing the risk variances of training domains. \item \textit{Augmentation}: Mixup \cite{zhang2018mixup} improves model generalization by linearly interpolating two training samples randomly drawn from the training distribution. {We follow \cite{wang2021mixup} to perform Mixup specifically in the embedding space for the classification of geometric data.} \item \textit{Causal Inference}: DIR \cite{wu2021discovering} captures the causal rationales for graph-structured data, mainly by conducting interventional augmentation on training data to create multiple interventional distributions, and then filtering out the parts of data that are unstable for model predictions.
+It is a well-known graph-based OOD baseline. \item \textit{Information bottleneck}: LRI \cite{miao2022interpretable} is a novel geometric deep learning strategy grounded on a variational objective derived from the principle of information bottleneck.
 It injects learnable randomness to each node of geometric data, aimed at capturing minimal sufficient information to make correct and stable predictions.
-We adopt its \textit{LRI-Bernoulli} framework, which specifically injects Bernoulli randomness to each point. \item[$\dagger$] \textit{Domain Invariance for Unsupervised Domain Adaptation}: Domain-Adversarial Neural Network (DANN) \citep{ganin2016domain} encourages feature representations to be consistent across the source and the target domain by adversarially training the normal label predictor and a special domain classifier; Deep correlation alignment (DeepCoral) \citep{sun2016deep} also encourages domain invariance by penalizing the deviation of covariance matrices between the source and the target domain. \item[$\ddagger$] \textit{Vanilla Fine-tuning}: We fine-tune all parameters of the GDL model using a small amount of OOD data, after it has been pre-trained on ID data via the ERM algorithm.
-Specifically, we conduct 3 baselines here, fine-tuning the model using 100, 500, and 1000 labeled target samples, respectively. \end{itemize}
+We adopt its \textit{LRI-Bernoulli} framework, which specifically injects Bernoulli randomness to each point. \item[$\dagger$] \textit{Domain Invariance for Unsupervised Domain Adaptation}: Domain-Adversarial Neural Network (DANN) \cite{ganin2016domain} encourages feature representations to be consistent across the source and the target domain by adversarially training the normal label predictor and a special domain classifier; Deep correlation alignment (DeepCoral) \cite{sun2016deep} also encourages domain invariance by penalizing the deviation of covariance matrices between the source and the target domain. \item[$\ddagger$] \textit{Vanilla Fine-tuning}: We fine-tune all parameters of the GDL model using a small amount of OOD data, after it has been pre-trained on ID data via the ERM algorithm.
+Specifically, we conduct 3 baselines here, fine-tuning the model using 100, 500, and 1000 labeled target samples, respectively. \end{itemize} \textbf{Discussions}.
+Here we explain the rationale behind the selection of methods in this benchmark.